RB Racing Turbos...Big Twins: Shovels to M8's (Click on Image or Text Below)

 Later on we switched to Raychem DR-25 coverings sealed with Raychem SCL and Resintech RT125 Epoxy.

 Water-proof, abrasion -proof, Harley-proof wiring.
 Never a wiring failure since we started doing them in 1989.
-Automotive grade high temperature wiring with waterproof connectors, gold plated and silicone sealed Deutsch ECU 40 pin connector, Weatherpack silicone sealed sensors, and fused peripherals, all sheathed for abraision.
+Automotive grade high temperature wiring with waterproof connectors, gold plated and silicone sealed Deutsch ECU 40 pin connector, Weatherpack silicone sealed sensors, and fused peripherals, all sheathed for abrasion protection.
 Very professional.
-There is also a waterproof tuning switch that allows programming with the ignition "off".

 One of the last RSR Closed Loop Fuel Injection Harley Turbo Kits being shipped....What you see is 30 years of development.
 In 1990 there was nothing remotely like it and these systems went on to set Bonneville Land Speed Records and win Drag Racing Championships.

 This one is headed for an 80" EVO Dresser...The RSR EFI is pre-programmed for 195HP in a 2 Bar (15 PSI) system.
 These systems shipped complete with a laptop, software and tuning cable .
-Time to move on to more sophisticated Cosworth Pectel engine control systems for Scratch Built ORCA EVO Motors that we have been developing for a number of years.
+Time to move on to more sophisticated Motorsport engine control systems for Scratch Built ORCA EVO Motors that we have been developing for a number of years.
 Our Twin Cam Delphi systems remain the same in either 2 or 3 Bar configurations.

 Mechanical Boost Gauge